ferdinandfrank/laravel-file-generator/readme.md

      ]
      ```

-3. Add the following entry to your providers array in `config/app.php`:
+3. The package should be auto-discovered by Laravel.
+For manual registration, add the following entry to your providers array in `config/app.php`:

     ```php
     'providers' => [